telekom/census-income-lightgbm/README.md

 ## Usage

-1. create a new Python environment (for example with conda)
+1. create and activate a new Python environment (for example with conda)
 2. install the dependencies: `pip install -r requirements.txt`
 3. execute `preprocess.ipynb` to load and preprocess the data
 4. start the hyperparameter optimization with `python simple_train.py`